Overview

 The franchise agreement is more specific than the Franchise Disclosure Document about the terms of the relationship between the franchisor and franchisee.
 The franchise agreement includes information about the franchise system, such as the use of trademarks and products, territory, rights, and obligations of the parties: standards, procedures, term (duration) of the franchise, payments made by the franchisee to the franchisor, termination and/or the right to transfer the franchise, training, assistance, and advertising.
 The franchise agreement is the legal, written document that governs the relationship and specifies the terms of the franchise purchase.
 A prospective franchisee should closely review the franchise agreement and consult with a professional advisor, such as an attorney or an accountant, before making a final decision.

-Opportunities for U.S. companies
+Opportunities for U.S. Companies

 The French franchise sector ranks first in Europe in terms of sales and has doubled over the last ten years.
-Although very competitive with 1927 franchisors and 78,032 franchisees, the French market offers many opportunities for innovative U.S. franchises.
-In 2019 the French franchise market employed over 668 837 people (direct and indirect jobs).
-7% of franchises operating in France are foreign, of which 22% are American.
-In 2019, total franchising sales were estimated at $75.27 billion (€63,88 billion).
-The potential remains for U.S. franchisors to explore additional sectors, such as food & grocery retail, home services and personal services.
+Although very competitive with 2,035 franchisors and 92,32 franchisees, the French market offers many opportunities for innovative U.S. franchises.
+In 2023 the French franchise market employed over 951,620 people (direct and indirect jobs).
+In 2023, total franchising sales were estimated at $90 billion.
+The potential remains for U.S. franchisors to explore additional sectors, such as food & grocery retail, home services, and personal services.
 However, it is important to note that for the past 30 years, direct investment or area development expansion methods have proven more successful in France than the traditional Master Franchise model.

 France is also:

-• A large market - The 7th largest economy in the world, the 2rd largest economy in the European Union after Germany.
+- A large market - The 7th largest economy in the world, the second largest economy in the European Union after Germany.
 America is the first country of foreign origin for franchises that have been established in France

-• Centrally located in Europe
+- Centrally located in Europe

-• Known for its high-quality workforce
+- Known for its high-quality workforce

 Trade event